KeisakuHiga/FlexDappHoodie/README.md

-# Hoodie contract
+# Hoodie DApp overview
-This contract utilizes [rToken contract](https://github.com/decentral-ee/rtoken-contracts) and [Compound](https://github.com/compound-finance).
-Users will deposit their DAI into this dapp and can get an original hoodie from [Flex Dapps](https://flexdapps.com/about) when the generated interest amount reaches the hoodie cost.
+This dapp was built by Keisaku Higa for [Flex Dapps](https://flexdapps.com/about) while his internship.
+This dapp's smart contract utilizes [rToken contract](https://github.com/decentral-ee/rtoken-contracts) and [Compound](https://github.com/compound-finance) so that the users can deposit their DAI into this dapp to earn interest from Compound protocol.
+The generated interest will be transferred to Flex Dapps' account using rTokenContract.
+After the generated interest amount reaches the certain level, Flex Dapps will issue their original hoodies to users who deposited DAI into this dapp.

 ## How this dapp works
 ![](./docs/dappsImage.png)

-## Spec
-* Users can change their rDAI hat to the dapp’s one before using
-* Users can approve of the dapp transferring their DAI to Compound
-* Users can mint rDAI through the dapp
-* Users can redeem their rDAI and the DAI they deposited will be given back to them
-* The generated interest will be redirected to the Flex Dapps’ rDAI account for the hoodie cost
-* Hoodie will be given to the 1st position user automatically when the generated interest amount has reached the cost

 ## Waiting list
 ### Case1 - When there is no waiting user
 A user will be given the 1st position in the waiting list